vxj9800/bareMetalRP2040/01_bootupBlinky/README.md

 For our case, only the `.text` section has non-zero size, which is `0x00000060`, meaning that the actual program is 96 Bytes in size.

-However, note that VMA(virtual memory address)/LMA(load memory address) for all the sections are set to 0 - meaning, `boot2Blinky.o` is not yet a complete firmware, because it does not contain the information where those sections should be loaded in the address map.
-We need to use a linker to produce a full firmware from `boot2Blinky.o`.
+However, note that VMA(virtual memory address)/LMA(load memory address) for all the sections are set to 0.
+Meaning, `boot2Blinky_temp.o` is not yet a complete firmware, because it does not contain the information where those sections should be loaded in the address map.
+A linker needs to be used to produce a full firmware from `boot2Blinky_temp.o`.

 ### The Linker Script
 If you have worked on a multi file C/C++ project then you'd know that the job of a Linker is to merge multiple object files into an executable file and resolve symbol references.
 In case of an embedded system, the Linker performs one more essential task of defining appropriate locations for different sections of a program.
 To figure out which sections go where, the Linker relies on a Linker Script - a blueprint for your program.
 An awesome discussion on Linker Scripts is provided by [François Baldassari](https://github.com/franc0is) in his blog [From Zero to main(): Demystifying Firmware Linker Scripts](https://interrupt.memfault.com/blog/how-to-write-linker-scripts-for-firmware#from-zero-to-main-demystifying-firmware-linker-scripts).
 This section discusses Linker Scripts in a very concise manner.